-Chrysanthemums are a good source of vitamins, minerals, and powerful antioxidants.
-These ornamental plants are not only valued for their beauty but also for their health benefits as well which include the following:
+Chrysanthemums are a great source of vitamins, minerals, and powerful antioxidants.
+These ornamental plants are not only valued for their beauty but also for their health benefits, which include the following:

-Anthocyanins, the pigments that give purple, red, and blue plants their rich coloring, are very powerful antioxidants that can protect the body from different diseases.
+Anthocyanins, the pigments that give purple, red, and blue plants their rich coloring, are powerful antioxidants that may protect the body from diseases.
 These flavonoids are anticancer, antidiabetic, anti-inflammatory, antimicrobial, and anti-obesity.
-They also help prevent cardiovascular diseases.
+They might also help prevent cardiovascular diseases.
 Thus, these phytochemicals are good for the heart as well.

-Chrysanthemums are high in beta-carotene which improves eyesight and helps delay aging as it reduces oxidative stress in the eye.
+Chrysanthemums are high in beta-carotene which improves eyesight and helps delay aging by reducing oxidative stress in the eye.
 Once processed by the body, beta-carotene turns into vitamin A, an essential nutrient for healthy vision, teeth, skin, and skeletal tissue.

 Anemia is the condition wherein the level of red blood cells or hemoglobin is lower than normal.
-Thus, the body does not have enough oxygen.
-Although, anemia can have many causes, the most common cause is iron deficiency.
-Chrysanthemum may help anemic people because it has iron.
+In other words, the body does not have enough oxygen.
+Although anemia can have many causes, the most common cause is iron deficiency.
+Chrysanthemum may be a game changer for anemic people.
 In fact, a cup of this herb contains 21% of the required daily iron intake, making it a good alternative to iron supplements.

-As a refreshing herbal tea, chrysanthemum may help balance hormonal production by cleansing the liver and helping it improve its function.
-When liver function is better, the body is more able to cleanse the blood of toxins and harmful agents.
-Thus, an improved overall health can be experienced.
+As a refreshing herbal tea, chrysanthemum might help balance hormonal production by cleansing the liver and improving its function.
+When liver function is better, the body is able to cleanse the blood of toxins and harmful agents more effectively.
+The result?
+An improved overall health.
 The detoxifying effect of this herb is beneficial for the kidneys as well, because it helps flush out bacteria and toxins which can lead to infections.